 - Schedule to take the assessment test for English and math placement.

-- Meet with the Director of International Student Affairs/PDSO to complete an I-20 SEVIS application for United States Government international visa processing.
+- Meet with the Director of International Student Affairs and Student Conduct/PDSO to complete an I-20 SEVIS application for United States Government international visa processing.

-All I-20 documents must be submitted to the International Student Affairs office by January 11, 2017 for the Spring 2017 semester.
+All I-20 documents must be submitted to the International Student Affairs office by June 30 for the Fall semester.
 I-20 students must maintain a full-time status (12 or more credits per semester).

 Manchester Community College is not an English as a Second Language institution and cannot process I-20s for F-1 intensive English language development.